Credit limits are one of the most important things to consider when it comes to credit cards.

 Higher credit limit

 Having a lower credit limit, while being less flexible, means you can have greater discipline over your spending.
 This is particularly useful for people who struggle with the temptation of credit cards, as they can be cut off after spending a relatively low amount.

 Furthermore, a higher credit limit can actually have a negative effect on your chances of getting a loan, such as obtaining a mortgage or a car loan.
 This is because lenders might view your credit limit as potential debt, even if you're a responsible card user.
 A higher credit limit could see them offer you a less than favourable deal or refuse you altogether.

 Savings.com.au's two cents

-But if you’re struggling to pay off your credit card in time, requesting a credit limit decrease can work in your favour too.
-Just think about the kind of spender you are – it might be that your current credit limit is perfect already, but that can still change over time.
+Consider the type of spender you are before determining whether to increase or decrease your credit limit - it might be that your current credit limit is perfect already, but that can still change over time.

 Article first published November 28, 2018 and updated February 2, 2022.